-For full scholarship details aand application information visit SARRAH.
+For full scholarship details and application information visit SARRAH.

-Entry to the Master of Clinical Psychology degree requires an honours degree in psychology or equivalent (see below for definitions of equivalence).
+Entry to the Master of Clinical Psychology degree requires an Honours degree in Psychology with a minimum grade Honours Class 2(1) or above.

-International students who do not have honours in their country need to supply:
+International students who do not have and Honours degree in their country need to supply:

 - an academic transcript and complete descriptions of the courses covered;

-- preferably a copy or at least a thorough summary of an independent research thesis.
+- a copy or at least a thorough summary of an independent research thesis.

 International applicants are also required to prove that their qualifications are equivalent to those offered in Australia by submitting them to the Australian Psychological Society (APS) for assessment.
-Equivalency is determined by the APS; the outcome of the APS assessment must be submitted with the application.
+Equivalency is determined by the APS; the outcome of the APS assessment must be submitted with the application by the due date.

-Most years approximately 150-200 applicants apply for a total of 20-25 positions.
+Most years approximately 280-300+ applicants apply for a maximum total of 20-25 positions.
 Therefore, even for students with honours degrees, there is no guarantee of acceptance.
 Entry to these degrees (Masters and combined) is extremely competitive.

 There are two stages to the selection process (for those degrees involving clinical training):

-- scoring of eligibility requirements – (to select potential applicants for stage
+- ranking of eligibility requirements – (to select potential applicants for stage 2)

 - a selection interview for the top applicants based on the above.

-Approximately 35-40 applicants are selected for interview based on the above scores.
-Interviews are conducted by two staff and are aimed to look for the fit between the applicant and the Macquarie program.
-Characteristics such as open-mindedness, flexibility, desire for Macquarie’s approach, and interpersonal skills are counted.
+Approximately 50 applicants are selected for interview based on the ranking process (above).
+Interviews are conducted by clinical staff and are aimed to look for the fit between the applicant and the Macquarie program.
+The interview processes will evaluate applicants according to suitability for clinical training; communication skills; ethics; and maturity.

 Length of Candidature